List of Marvel Comics characters: M: Match

-Match (Ben Hamill) is a character appearing in comic books published by Marvel Comics.
-A mutant, Hamill attended the Xavier Institute before its closing.
-While at the institute, Hamill was the field leader of the Paragons training squad.
+Match (Ben Hammil) is a character appearing in comic books published by Marvel Comics.
+A mutant, he attended the Xavier Institute before its closing and was the field leader of the Paragons training squad.

 Publication history

-The character, created by Nunzio DeFilippis and Christina Weir, first appeared in New Mutants Vol. 2 #7.
-DeFilippis revealed that while he and Weir created the character, he was based on a background mutant from New X-Men: Academy X, #7.
+The character, created by Nunzio DeFilippis and Christina Weir, first appeared in New Mutants vol. 2 #7 (January 2004).
+DeFilippis revealed that while he and Weir created the character, he was based on a background mutant from New X-Men: Academy X #7.
 "We saw a cool bit of artwork in the background of a panel (I think it was Carlo Barberi who first drew him) and thought for a few seconds about a name, codename, and power set."

 Fictional character biography

-While spending time in his home town park, Ben Hamill suddenly manifested his mutant powers.
+While spending time in his home town park, Ben Hammil suddenly manifested his mutant powers.
 Unable to control his powers, Ben set flame to the town's park.

 After the manifestation of his powers, Ben was enrolled in the Xavier School for Gifted Youngsters.
-While at the school, he chose the codename Match.
-He is present at a special assembly called by the headmaster Charles Xavier to inform the student body of an explosion that happened the night before caused by Magma, who had been awoken from a coma by Elixir and Hellion.
-Xavier preached about heroism being more than being brave.

 After enrolling at the institute, Match is assigned to the Paragons training squad under Wolfsbane's tutelage.
 Though hot-tempered, Match is a natural leader, and consequently, was named as the field leader for his squad.
-Following the "House of M" event, Match is one of the 198 mutants who retain their powers after the Scarlet Witch's spell depowers most mutants on Earth.
-In "House of X", Match becomes a citizen of Krakoa shortly after it is established as a mutant nation.

 Ben's abilities are pyrokinesis, enabling him to produce and manipulate flame.
 In addition, he is seemingly immune to fire and high temperatures.
 As a side effect of his powers, Ben's head remains constantly aflame, though it appears that he can control the extent of the flaming; during a Danger Room session, he is able to maintain some level of stealth by lowering the intensity of his head flame.
 Ben's body is always glowing, and emits heat, however it is not hot enough to burn his clothing.